Skip to contents

 One-way test and ANOVA

-Depending on the p-value of the bartlett.test(), the corresponding test is shown in the figure title:
+Depending on the pp-value returned by bartlett.test(), the corresponding test is selected and its pp-value is displayed in the figure title:

-• If the p-value of the bartlett.test() is greater than 1-conf.level, we assume homogeneity of variances in each level (group) and the p-values of aov() is displayed.
+• If the pp-value of bartlett.test() is greater than 11 -conf.level, we assume homogeneity of variances across groups and report the pp-value from the ANOVA (aov()).

 Tukey`s HSD procedure is based on pairwise comparisons of the differences between the means at each factor level and produces a set of corresponding confidence intervals.
 The Sidak procedure, on the other hand, addresses the problems of a type I error by lowering the acceptable probability of a type I error for all comparisons of the levels of the independent, categorical variable.